Jurickson Profar Player Props: Rockies vs. Nationals

 Jurickson Profar At The Plate

-- Profar is batting .243 with 20 doubles, two triples, seven home runs and 38 walks.
+- Profar is hitting .240 with 20 doubles, two triples, seven home runs and 39 walks.

-- In 23 games this season (26.7%), Profar has picked up an RBI, and in nine of those games (10.5%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- In 26.4% of his games this season, Profar has had at least one RBI.
+He's picked up more than one in 10.3% and driven in three or more of his team's runs in two contests.

-- In 41.9% of his games this season, he has scored at least once.
-And he's had four games with multiple runs (4.7%).
+- He has scored in 37 games this season (42.5%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.